 The iPhone 11 release date was September 20, 2019 around the world, and it's readily available to buy in the US, UK and Australia.
-You can purchase it directly from Apple, and a variety of other retailers.
+While no longer sold directly through Apple, you can still purchase it from a variety of other retailers.

 There are, as usual, a range of storage options to go for, with the aforementioned 64GB model joined by a 128GB ($549, £539, AU$929) and a 256GB ($749, £749, AU$1,249) version, depending on what you can find via third-party retailers.